Login / Register

 16-Year-Old Sylvia Likens Tortured, Killed by Caregiver

 In 1965, Gertrude Baniszewski was hired to look after sisters Sylvia and Jenny Likens, ages 16 and 15.
-Baniszewski and her daughter Paula (below), along with some neighborhood kids, took a pathological dislike to Sylvia, harassing and locking her in the basement of their eastside home, where they tortured her until she died on October 26, 1965.
+Baniszewski and her daughter Paula (right), along with some neighborhood kids, took a pathological dislike to Sylvia, harassing and locking her in the basement of their eastside home, where they tortured her until she died on October 26, 1965.
 The condition of the girl’s frail body—“I’m a prostitute” was etched into her stomach—and horrific courtroom testimony might have won the Baniszewskis a trip to death row.
 Instead, they got “life.”
 Gertrude left prison in 1985.
 Paula wound up in Iowa with a new name, working as a teacher’s aide.